 1 tablespoon sesame oil

-Bring a large saucepan of water to a boil, add the green beans and cook for 5 minutes until they turn bright green and are tender, but still firm.
+Bring a large saucepan of water to a boil, add the green beans, and cook for 5 minutes until they turn bright green and are tender but firm.

 Drain and plunge into ice water to stop the cooking process and to set their color.